What to Know About Tulum Mexico: Vital Info No One Tells You

 - Ration cash for Tulum if it’s part of a bigger trip to Mexico.

-The Mayan Ruins near the Beaches of Tulum are Packed with Tourists
+➜ The Mayan Ruins Near the Beaches of Tulum are Packed with Tourists

 One of the top attractions in Tulum is the Mayan ruins.
 “Tulum” literally means fence or trench in Mayan.
-Here lies the ruins of one of the last known cities of Mayan culture.
-Its roots date back to the 6th century, with its height as a trade route and walled city experienced between the 13th to 15th centuries.
+Here lie the ruins of one of the last known cities of Mayan culture.

 Go FIRST thing in the morning if you want a better chance of having the ruins to yourself.
-It’s already packed
+It's already packed by 11:00am!

-Expect to Take Advantage of Bicycle Rentals (and Be Realistic About the Ride)
+➜ Expect to Take Advantage of Bicycle Rentals (and Be Realistic About the Ride)

 There is a bountiful amount of bicycles in Tulum.
-They’re often the most effective mode of transportation regardless of whether or not you rent a car.
-We rented bicycles for $12 USD each for the day (yes, United States Dollars, not pesos – like many things in Tulum are in USD) and rode them to the ruins and around town.
+They're often the most effective mode of transportation regardless of whether or not you rent a car.
+We rented bicycles for $15 USD each for the day (yes, United States Dollars, not pesos – like many things in Tulum are in USD) and rode them to the ruins and around town.

 Why do I mention “be realistic?”
 For a few reasons:

 - We tried to ride our rented bicycles from our hotel to (what looked like) a nearby restaurant on a map.
-After thirty minutes we still hadn’t arrived at our destination.
+After thirty minutes, we still hadn't arrived at our destination.
 Yet we were definitely sweating our asses off on a dirt road with cars whizzing by.
-We decided to turn around in favor of spending the time we had left a little more comfortable, relaxing on the beach.
+We decided to turn around in favor of spending the time we had left a little more comfortably, relaxing on the beach.

-Even if you are accustomed to riding your bike the rentals may not provide the comfortable, cushioned seat you are perhaps used to.
-The pain was exacerbated by uneven terrain and a lot of speed bumps! - It’s really hot.
+- It's really hot.
 Tulum is below the Tropic of Cancer, north of the equator.
-It’s quite literally in the tropics!
-As the sun beats down and you constantly wipe sweat from your brow, you wonder why you didn’t take more stops along your route to get water, not even alcohol.
+It's quite literally in the tropics!
+As the sun beats down and you constantly wipe sweat from your brow, you wonder why you didn't take more stops along your route to get water, not even alcohol.
 (Tip: take water, reef-safe sunscreen, bug spray, and a Bug Bite Thing!)

 Check out the items we recommend buying and packing for a trip to a tropical-climate area:

 Here we are, taking a break from the ride so I could give my groin a rest by snapping a photo of the scenery.
-(That’s Dan, on the right.)
+(That's Dan on the right.)

 Would We Go to Tulum, Mexico Again?